italia/eid-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 Technical Flow
 ^^^^^^^^^^^^^^

-If PID/(Q)EAA Providers, supporting this flow, are not able to immediately issue a requested Credential, they MUST provide the Wallet Instance with an HTTP Credential Response cointaining the amount of time to wait before making a new Credential request.
+If PID/(Q)EAA Providers, supporting this flow, are not able to immediately issue a requested Credential, they MUST provide the Wallet Instance with an HTTP Credential Response cointaining the amount of time to wait before making a new Credential request and an identifier of the deferred issuance transaction (*transaction_id*).
 The HTTP status code MUST be *202* (see Section 15.3.3 of [:rfc:`9110`]).
 Below a non-normative example is given.

 .. code-block:: http